magrigry/cli-upload/README.md

 ## Environnement variable

-See the `.env.example` file for a list of usefull environnement variable.
+See the [.env.example](./.env.example) file for a list of usefull environnement variable.

-See also `./config/upload.php` for a list of environnement variables that might be use for rate limiting and setting some capacity limits.
+See also [config/upload](./config/upload.php) for a list of environnement variables that might be use for rate limiting and setting some capacity limits.

 ### Configuring the max body size / file upload in Nginx and PHP